 Learn how to communicate and put your needs before the needs of others.
 Don’t allow people to violate or own your physical or psychological space.

 5. Explore your fears and insecurities

 When we have been abused, we might have more fear of rejection and failure than others.
-Be brave enough to look at your insecurities and ask if they are preventing you from reaching your potential.
+Be brave enough to look at your insecurities and ask if they prevent you from reaching your potential.
 Some fear is a liar.
 You are not worthless, and you can accomplish goals.

 6. Set goals and accomplish them

 Push through your self-doubt and set manageable goals for yourself.
 As you reach your goals, you become more confident.
 Believe in yourself and tell yourself you can handle it.

 Speak to those who support you or reach out for professional help.
 The effects of abuse can be unconscious and hard to detect.

 If you would like to set up an appointment, please email email@example.com.